teohxuen/website/content/report/final_report.md

 ##### Figure XXX: PMB's Power Consumption Chart

 #### 8.3.2 Design for Signal Integrity
-Ensuring that the signal transmitted on the data line are not affected by noise is critical to creating a reliable PMB.
+Ensuring that the signals transmitted on the data lines are not affected by noise are critical to creating a reliable PMB.

-Firstly, the higher power section of the PMB is on the opposite side to the lower power section of the PMB.
+Firstly, the board was split into high-power and low-power zones to minimise interference.

 ![Split between Higher and Lower Power Section of the PMB](highlowsplit.png)
 ##### Figure XXX: Split between Higher and Lower Power Sections of the PMB (Red Line Divides the Sections)

 Due to the variation in current drawn from the battery, it is likely that there would be noise if the low power components were powered from the same source.
 Hence, an Isolated DC-DC regulator was used to isolate the Battery and AUV power from the microcontroller's components.
-An LDO was then use to step down from the isolated 5V to 3.3V for components that required 3.3V.
+A low-droput regulator (LDO) was used to step down 3.3V for 3.3V components.

-Additionally, as the SMBus signal used to communicate with the BQ40Z50 chip comes from the high power section, a I2C isolator was also used.
-To protect the SMBus lines, Zener Diodes and TVS diodes are connected to the lines to provide electrostatic discharge and over voltage protection.
+The BQ40Z50 communicates via SMBus, which crosses between the high and lower power sections.
+Therefore an I2C isolator is used.
+To protect the SMBus lines from electrostatic discharge and voltage spikes, TVS and Zener diodes are connected to the lines

 The various Power and Nets are summarised in the table below: